LBHackney-IT/Data-Platform-Playbook/docs/workshop/aws_glue_studio_parking.md

 You will want to convert VARCHAR columns to [appropriate AWS Athena data types][athena_data_types].
 Specifically, the time columns should have a TIMESTAMP type.
+Presto SQL provide a variety of [date/time functions][presto_sql_datetime_functions].
+Note that some of the renewal records have empty string values which may cause a cryptic error message to appear when passing an empty string into a time function.

 Keep a copy of the query you create somewhere safe, for the next part of this guide.
 :::